GSA/cto-website/README.md

 ## Contributing

+### Contributing content and code

 1. Fork the repository (or clone it if you have commit access)
 2. Create a feature branch
 3. Make your changes in the feature branch
 4. Commit the feature branch
 5. Push the feature branch to GitHub
 6. Open a pull request to merge the feature branch

+### Proposing changes and reporting issues

+The best way to contact us regarding the CTO Website is to [open an issue on GitHub](https://github.com/GSA/cto-website/issues/new).
+Please submit a new issue if you need to:

+* Report a website bug
+* Propose a change to the website content

 ## Deploying